berkaynizam/aicamdemoproject/about.md

   The University of Cambridge is home to a dynamic AI community, pursuing high-quality interdisciplinary collaborations that take AI from the lab to areas of need.
-about_description: >
-  Progress in AI research and innovation can provide tools to help tackle the complex challenges society faces – in economic growth, health and social care, environment and wellbeing, and more.
-To deliver on this promise, AI research and development needs to connect to public interests, concerns, and areas of need. ai@cam is building an infrastructure for interdisciplinary AI innovation through research, education, and innovation programmes that leverage the world-leading research already taking place across the University and connecting this to real-world needs.
+about_description: Progress in AI research and innovation can provide tools to help tackle the complex challenges society faces – **in economic growth, health and social care, environment and wellbeing, and more.
+To deliver on this promise, AI rese**arch and development needs to connect to public interests, concerns, and areas of need. ai@cam is building an infrastructure for interdisciplinary AI innovation through research, education, and innovation programmes that leverage the world-leading research already taking place across the University and connecting this to real-world needs.
 Read more about our work in our 2023-24 annual report at this link.
 layout: about
 permalink: /about/
 title: About